 Papillary Renal Cell Carcinoma – An Introduction

-In the US, there are 60,000 new cases of renal cell carcinoma (rcc) each year, the vast majority (~75%) of which are clear cell histology (ccrcc).
+In the US, there are more than 60,000 new cases of renal cell carcinoma (rcc) each year, the vast majority, about 75%, of which are clear cell histology (ccrcc).
 Papillary renal cell carcinoma (prcc) accounts for 10-15% of the total, or 6-9,000 new cases a year.
 The histology of the tumor is classified by a pathologist according to what is observed under a microscope.
 For example, ccrcc cells look clear to the eye, distinguishing them from other kidney cancer types.
 In prcc, pathologists have established that there are currently two types of distinct diseases, naming them Type 1 and Type 2 (see sample slides below).

 In a very small number of cases, prcc can be hereditary.
 Researchers have found that, for each type, a different specific gene has a mutation in hereditary or familial prcc.
 For Type 1 it’s the c-Met gene and for Type 2 it’s the FH (fumarate hydratase ) gene.
 But these mutations occur in fewer than 10% of the prcc cases that are not familial, thus implying that there are other genes involved in the pathogenesis of non-familial, or sporadic prcc.
 The c-Met gene controls cell growth and proliferation and plays a role in many cancers besides prcc, notably lung, gastric, and melanoma.

 In general, prcc is more often localized in the kidney, slower growing, and non-metastatic in comparison to ccrcc, although Type 2 prcc is often aggressive.
-Some pathologists postulate that there are two categories of Type 2 prcc, one is more related to Type 1 with indolent tumors, and the second presenting very aggressive tumors with poor survival rates.
+Some pathologists postulate that there are two categories of Type 2 prcc, one generating indolent tumors, and the second presenting very aggressive tumors with poor survival rates.

 In a recent study by the National Cancer Institute, African-Americans who contracted kidney cancer were less likely to have clear cell but were three times as likely to have papillary than Caucasians.
 This may be related to the sickle-cell genetic disorder, however, there have been no studies that verify this association.